Equities Rebound, Gas Spikes To Record Peaks - UrduPoint

 Equities Rebound, Gas Spikes To Record Peaks

-World stock markets recovered Tuesday from a fierce Omicron-fuelled selloff, but natural gas prices spiked to record peaks and fanned global inflation worries

-London, (UrduPoint / Pakistan Point News - 21st Dec, 2021 ) :World stock markets recovered Tuesday from a fierce Omicron-fuelled selloff, but natural gas prices spiked to record peaks and fanned global inflation worries.
+New York, (UrduPoint / Pakistan Point News - 22nd Dec, 2021 ) :World stock markets recovered Tuesday from a fierce Omicron-fueled selloff, but natural gas prices spiked to record peaks and fanned global inflation worries.

-Markets in Asia, Europe and the US were on the front foot, as investors clawed back Monday's losses that were sparked by concerns over the fast-spreading Omicron coronavirus variant.
+Markets in Asia, Europe and the United States were on the front foot, as investors clawed back Monday's losses that were sparked by concerns over the fast-spreading Omicron coronavirus variant.

-Stocks and oil prices trod higher as bargain-buyers moved in, though investors remain fixated on Omicron strain and moves to contain it over Christmas and New Year.
+Stocks and oil prices trod higher as bargain-buyers moved in, though investors remain fixated on latest Covid-19 strain and moves to contain it over the Christmas and New Year holidays.

 Gas prices however jumped to all-time highs on winter demand concerns and simmering geopolitical tensions between key supplier Russia and consumer nations, ringing inflation alarm bells for investors.